laradoc-trans-lab/laravel_docs-zh_TW/eloquent.md

 class Flight extends Model
 {
     /**
-     * 指示 Model 的 ID 是否自動遞增。
+     * Indicates if the model's ID is auto-incrementing.
      *
      * @var bool
      */